 Nostalgia has a way of changing things: what we remember is often better than what actually happened.
 I find this to be especially true of the ice creams I loved as a kid.
 Though I recall Cookies and Cream as decadent and satisfying, it now seems icy and uninspired.
 This realization sparked the idea for our Winter 2016 Collection, American Licks: Ice Cream as a Living Artifact.
-The collection is both a throwback (honoring the flavors we grew up with) and a nod to contemporary ice cream technologies (celebrating our ability to recreate moments that only ever existed in our memories).
+The collection was both a throwback (honoring the flavors we grew up with) and a nod to contemporary ice cream technologies (celebrating our ability to recreate moments that only ever existed in our memories).
 We set out to design classic ice cream flavors that taste exactly as you remember them, but better than they ever were. – Jeni

-(Or scroll 👇 for more)
+(Scroll for more)